PRINCIPLES 20 – 36

 I hope you find these principles for life affirmations useful!
 And if you’re not already in Karate – maybe you’ll check it out.

-Karen Brunger, BHEc, AICI CIP is a holistic image consultant and President of International Image Institute Inc.
+Karen Brunger, BHEc, AICI CIP is President of International Image Institute Inc. and Past President of the Association of Image Consultants International.